Chasing waterfalls in Georgia!

 1. Amicalola Falls

-Where: Dawsonville
+📍 Dawsonville

 2. Long Creek Falls

-Where: Three Forks
+📍 Three Forks

 3. Jacks River Falls

 For super fresh water, stunning scenes, and dancing water, head to Jack River Falls.
 Located in the Cohutta Wilderness Area, you’re going to want to spend the entire day exploring this place!
+The majestic Jacks River descends over a ridged cliff that then falls into a deep pool below.

-4. Vickery Leek Trail
+4. Vickery Creek Trail

-Where: Roswell
+📍 Roswell

 5. Helton Creek Falls

-Where: Chattahoochee National Forest
+📍 Chattahoochee National Forest

 6. Raven Cliff Falls

 You’re going to need to take a five mile round-trip hike to see the spectacular Raven Cliff Falls.
-The main waterfall is 90-feet-high, and at the top there’s stunning views of Georgia’s natural beauty.
-The surrounding forest is so enchanting, you’ll think it’s magic.
+It’s full of amazing cascades, but the main waterfall is 40-feet-high, and at the top there’s stunning views of Georgia’s natural beauty.
+What sets Raven Cliff Falls apart form many others is the stunning backdrop of towering cliffs that surround the waterfall, creating a picturesque and awe-inspiring scene.

 7. Anna Ruby Falls